-- Project Management: Naturally, you’ll have to start with an understanding of project management, which can itself be broken down to four core competencies: Time, as in the time it takes to complete the project; Cost, which involves the financial investment; Scope, or the work that the project requires; and Quality, meeting the needs of the customer.
+- Project management: Naturally, you’ll have to start with an understanding of project management, which can itself be broken down into four core competencies: Time, as in the time it takes to complete the project; cost, which involves the financial investment; scope, or the work that the project requires; and quality, meeting the needs of the customer.

-- Business: There is a business component to project management, of course.
+- Business: There’s a business component to project management, of course.
 That includes knowledge of the project financials, an understanding of profit and loss, as well as the skill of creating and sticking to a project budget.

 - Leadership: Leading a project inherently means being a leader.
 Leadership is not a technical skill, but it can be studied and taught.
 Some leadership skills include being able to resolve conflicts, communicating, speaking and writing clearly, having negotiating skills, being persuasive and leading teams.